-I whipped up some almond flour pancakes last Friday night for the very first time when my husband and I got the late night munchies.
-I recommend a food processor (doesn’t have to be a Vitamix) rather than a grain grinder due to the oiliness of the nuts.
+I devised this recipe for almond flour pancakes one Friday night some years ago when my husband and I got the late night munchies.
+I recommend a food processor (doesn’t have to be a Vitamix) rather than a grain grinder to make almond flour due to the oiliness of the nuts.
 Grain grinders don’t work very well for grinding most nuts, in my experience.

-I was absolutely delighted at how fabulous they tasted!
+I was absolutely delighted with how fabulous they tasted!
 I was also surprised at how “wheat like” almond flour pancakes actually are!

-I have recently started incorporating baked goods made with almond flour in my home to add variety.
-It reduces the potential for food allergies and encourages my family to consume foods made with flours other than those from grains all the time.
+I intentionally mix up the flours I use for baked goods in my home to add variety.
+It reduces the potential for food allergies and encourages my family to consume foods made with flours other than just from grains.
 These almond flour pancakes make a great snack too, so make a bunch and have them in the fridge or freezer for a quick bite.
 Just pop them in the toaster oven for a minute or two and they are ready to eat!

 Almond flour pancakes are surprisingly filling.
 If you can eat a whole stack of regular pancakes made with wheat flour, I dare you to eat more than two of these almond flour pancakes and not come away pleasantly stuffed!

 Almond flour pancakes even look like wheat pancakes as you can see from the picture.
-They are, however, definitely smaller and don’t expand much when cooking.
+They are, however, definitely smaller and don’t expand as much when cooking.